Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 WebTarget base = client.target("http://localhost:8080/spring-app/article");

-We can append the URI to base URI using path() method of WebTarget. path() method returns the instance of WebTarget.
+We can append the URI to base URI using WebTarget.path() method that returns the instance of WebTarget.

 WebTarget details = base.path("details");

-So the final URL will become as follows.
+So the final URL will be as below.

 http://localhost:8080/spring-app/article/details